asmagill/hs._asm.axuielement/Reference_Observers.md

 Returns a table of the notifications currently registered with the observer.

 Parameters:
- * `element` - an optional `hs._asm.axuielement` to return a list of registered notifications for.
+ * `element` - an optional `hs.axuielement` to return a list of registered notifications for.

 Returns:
  * a table containing the currently registered notifications

 Notes:
  * If an element is specified, then the table returned will contain a list of strings specifying the specific notifications that the observer is watching that element for.
- * If no argument is specified, then the table will contain key-value pairs in which each key will be an `hs._asm.axuielement` that is being observed and the corresponding value will be a table containing a list of strings specifying the specific notifications that the observer is watching for from from that element.
+ * If no argument is specified, then the table will contain key-value pairs in which each key will be an `hs.axuielement` that is being observed and the corresponding value will be a table containing a list of strings specifying the specific notifications that the observer is watching for from from that element.

 ### Module Constants